NSWPlanning/edais/spec/intro.md

 Note: A common point of confusion:

-Accept/Reject: Certifier decides if they wish to take on the business.
+* Accept/Reject: Certifier decides if they wish to take on the business.
-Approve/Refuse: Certifier determines whether the application is allowed or not.
+* Approve/Refuse: Certifier determines whether the application is allowed or not.

+### Common Configurations

 There are two primary configurations:
-* Council as Certifier
+1. Council as Certifier
-* Private Certifier with Council
+2. Private Certifier with Council

 ### EHC with Council as Certifier